david672orford/tech-for-teaching/stock-material/index.md

 backed up by a comprehensive precisely worded license document written by lawyers.
-This leaves a lot of grey areas, particularly for those who wish to incorporate these photographs into larger works which they intend to release under a free-culture license such as Creative Commons.</p>
+This leaves a lot of grey areas, particularly for those who wish to incorporate these photographs into larger works which they intend to release under a free-culture license such as Creative Commons.

-<p>Confusion continues.
-In May of 2019 a company called [Canva](https://about.canva.com/)
+Confusion continues.
+In May of 2019 a company called [Canva](https://about.canva.com/) [announced](https://about.canva.com/news/canva-acquires-pexels-pixabay/) that it had bought Pixabay and Pexels.
-[announced](https://about.canva.com/news/canva-acquires-pexels-pixabay/)
-that it had bought Pixabay and Pexels.
 The announcement says that the photos will be "completely free under a Creative Commons CC0 licence".
-However, as of January 2020 the licenses on these sites are unchanged.</p>
+However, as of January 2020 the licenses on these sites are unchanged.

 * [Pixabay](https://pixabay.com/) --
 	Large collection photographs and a smaller number drawings and video clips.
 	Tends toward the artistic and the illustration of themes.
 Some are artistic